StAResComp/sql-novice-survey/_episodes/01-select.md

 > {: .output}
 >
 > that instructs SQLite to load the database in the `survey.db` file.
+> If you don't specify a file, SQLite will open up a temporary, empty database.
+>
+> To get out of SQLite, type out .exit or .quit.
+For some terminals, Ctrl-D can also work.
 >
 > For a list of useful system commands, enter `.help`.
 >